-- Information about the battery and adapter is included in the technical specifications chapter. - The battery specifications including voltage, current consumption, charging current, temperature, remaining time to battery depletion and remaining time to battery discharge are displayed by the ARIA monitor.
-The battery voltage, current and current consumption can be monitored in ABOUT menu. - For best battery performance, use only the recommended charger.
+- Information about the battery and adapter is included in the technical specifications chapter. - The battery specifications including voltage, current consumption, power consumption and temperature are displayed in ABOUT menu.

-Using the ARIA monitor in different environments
+Using ARIA monitor in different environments

 This monitor can be used from the moment of the accident with the arrival of the ambulance, in such a way that the monitor is installed on the station and connected to the stands according to the figures below, so that the patient's vital signs can be evaluated.